rest-go/rest-site/docs/tutorials/installation.md

 ## Binary

 ### Precompiled binaries
-Precompiled binaries for released versions are available in the [Releases page](https://github.com/rest-go/rest/releases), download it to your local machine and run it directly is the fastest way to using Rest.
+Precompiled binaries for released versions are available on the [Releases](https://github.com/rest-go/rest/releases) page](https://github.com/rest-go/rest/releases), download it to your local machine and run it directly is the fastest way to use Rest.

 ### Go install
 If you are familiar with Golang, you can use go install